Paris Metro: Naming

-Métro is the abbreviated name of the company that originally operated most of the network: the Empain group subsidiary Compagnie du chemin de fer métropolitain de Paris S.A.
+Metro is the abbreviated name of the company that originally operated most of the network: the Empain group subsidiary Compagnie du chemin de fer métropolitain de Paris S.A.
 (Paris Metropolitan Railway Company Ltd), also known as CMP.
 The name was directly inspired by the 1863 London Metropolitan Railway (Chemin de fer métropolitain de Londres), which had been commonly abbreviated as "métropolitain" in French since the late Second Empire.

 CMP was known as "Le Métropolitain", which quickly became abbreviated to Métro, which became a common designation and brand name for rapid transit systems in France and elsewhere.
 'Metro' has been adopted in many languages, making it the most used word for an urban rapid transit system.

-The Métro is operated by the Régie autonome des transports parisiens (RATP), a public transport authority that also operates part of the RER network, light rail lines and many bus routes.
+The Metro is operated by the Régie autonome des transports parisiens (RATP), a public transport authority that also operates part of the RER network, light rail lines and many bus routes within and around Paris.

 History

-During the initial construction of the Métro, the tunnels were excavated in open sites and then covered.
+During the initial construction of the Metro, the tunnels were excavated in open sites and then covered.